amrs-tech/Hacktoberfest-Beginner-level/README.md

 1. Navigate to the respective programming folder
 2. Create a new file named `<your-username>.<file-extension>`
 3. Populate the file with your favourite program in that programming language
-4. Try to beautify the program with meaningful comments
+4. Try to garnish your program with meaningful comments

-> After contributing, add your Name and GitHub user profile to CONTRIBUTORS.md
+> After contributing,do add your Name and GitHub user profile to CONTRIBUTORS.md

+So, contributors gear up coz it's the Hacktober Fest'19!!